ziaulsid/post-service/README.md

 - Image resizing (optimization) is performed asynchronously to avoid blocking the main request goroutines.
 This is managed by a WorkerPool with multiple workers.
 In a production environment, using message queues and a separate set of workers for this operation would be a more scalable approach.

 **Note:** The user story to delete comment from post is not implemented.
-Also test cases are not comprehensive due to work.
+Also test cases are not comprehensive as i am travelling outside Singapore due to work.